plantuml/pdiff/README.md

 The `pdiff` utility is designed to manage and compare PlantUML diagrams across different versions.
 It facilitates the collection, execution, and comparison of diagrams to ensure non-regression in PlantUML outputs.

+Certainly, here's an improved version:

 ## Objectives

-The main goals of the `pdiff` utility are to:
+The primary objectives of the `pdiff` utility are:

-- Maintain an official collection of diagrams for PlantUML non-regression testing.
+- **Maintain an official collection of diagrams**: Serve as a repository for diagrams used in PlantUML non-regression testing.
-- Compare output changes between different PlantUML versions.
+- **Compare output changes**: Analyze and highlight differences in diagram outputs across various PlantUML versions.

+## Requirements

+To use this utility, you need:

+- **Java 17 or later**: Ensure that Java 17 or a newer version is installed and properly configured on your system.
+- **PlantUML Library**: At least one version of the compiled `plantuml.jar` library, which can be downloaded from [PlantUML releases](https://github.com/plantuml/plantuml/releases).
+- **GraphViz**: A working installation of GraphViz.

 ## Compilation